MochaCocah/fizzysautoclicker/SECURITY.md

 Please use this software responsibly:
 - Only on systems you own or have permission to use
 - Respect terms of service of other applications
-- Be mindful of automated clicking in games or applications
 - Consider impact on other users in shared environments

----

-Thank you for helping keep Fizzy's Autoclicker secure! 🔐